-On 18 January 2010, Germany-based speciality chemicals group LANXESS announced plans of constructing a butyl rubber plant on Jurong Island, Singapore.
-The plant will have a capacity of 100,000t per year and will produce regular butyl and halobutyl rubbers.
+On 18 January 2010, Germany-based speciality chemicals group LANXESS announced plans of constructing a butyl rubber plant on Jurong Island in Singapore.
+The plant has a capacity of 100,000t per year and produces regular butyl and halobutyl rubbers.

 Halobutyl rubber provides comfortable and fuel-efficient automotive transportation.
-Its applications include tyre inner liners and inner tubes of trucks, buses, cars and aeroplane tyres.
-The regular butyl is used for inner tubes of tyres and sports balls.
+Its applications include inner liners and tubes for trucks, buses, cars and aeroplane tyres.
+The regular butyl is used both for tyre tubes and sports balls.

-The rubber is also used for special applications such as protective clothing, curing bladders, body mounts and sound damping, adhesives and sealants, and pharmaceutical stoppers.
+In addition, the rubber is used for special applications such as protective clothing, curing bladders for tyres, body mounts, sound damping, adhesives and sealants, as well as pharmaceutical stoppers.
 In addition, butyl rubber has a niche market in the chewing gum industry.

 Butyl rubber plant design and construction

-The LANXESS butyl rubber plant will be built on a 200,000m² area of land, which will be leased from the JTC Corporation, an authorised agent of the Singapore Ministry for Trade and Industry.
+The LANXESS butyl rubber plant was built on a 200,000m² area of land, which was leased from the JTC Corporation, an authorised agent of the Singapore Ministry for Trade and Industry.

 The Jurong Island is a hub of petrochemical and chemical companies.
-It has an ultramodern infrastructure, which will support the LANXESS facility.
+It has an ultramodern infrastructure, which supports the LANXESS facility.

-The plant will have around 5,000 control circuits and a 40km pipeline will be laid for operations.
-Its construction is expected to require around 200 engineers and will create jobs for nearly 1,500 workers during peak times.
+The plant has around 5,000 control circuits and a 40km pipeline was laid for operations.
+Its construction required around 200 engineers and created jobs for nearly 1,500 workers during peak times.

-LANXESS will spend approximately 10-15% of the total project costs on environmental protection technology of the facility.
-The plant will have energy-efficient solutions such as waste heat recovery to save CO2, a treatment plant for the reduction of wastewater by 50% through internal recycling streams and other complex chemical infrastructure.
+LANXESS spent approximately 10%-15% of the total project costs on environmental protection technology of the facility.
+The plant has energy-efficient solutions such as waste heat recovery to save CO2, a treatment plant for the reduction of wastewater by 50% through internal recycling streams and other complex chemical infrastructure.